-- 6.1 The department that carries out the internal audit functions for the Islamic Participating Organisation should conduct audit in relation to the Islamic stockbroking services of the Islamic Participating Organisation for the purposes of examining, reporting and evaluating on the adequacy and efficiency of the Islamic Participating Organisation's management, operations and internal controls to ensure the quality and integrity of the Islamic stockbroking services provided to its clients and its adherence to these Best Practices, and the Shariah principles, concepts and rulings issued by the SAC, as amended from time to time. - 6.2 For the purpose stipulated in paragraph 6.1, the Islamic Participating Organisation should ensure that there are adequate audit policies, procedures and resources for the carrying out of the functions stipulated in paragraph 6.1. - 6.3 The internal audit personnel are encouraged to equip themselves with the required knowledge in connection with the activities pertaining to the Islamic stockbroking services, these Best Practices, and the Shariah principles, concept and rulings issued by the SAC, as amended from time to time, in order to perform their duty effectively.
+- Organisation should conduct audit in relation to the Islamic stockbroking services of the Islamic Participating Organisation for the purposes of examining, reporting and evaluating on the adequacy and efficiency of the Islamic Participating Organisation's management, operations and internal controls to ensure the quality and integrity of the Islamic stockbroking services provided to its Clients and its adherence to the Best Practices, and the Shariah concepts and rulings issued by the SAC of the SC, the SAC of the BNM or any Shariah standard setting bodies, as reviewed from time to time. - 6.2 For the purpose stipulated in paragraph 6.1, the Islamic Participating Organisation should ensure that there are adequate audit policies, procedures and resources for the carrying out of the functions stipulated in paragraph 6.1. - 6.3 The internal audit personnel are encouraged to equip themselves with the required knowledge in connection with the activities pertaining to the Islamic stockbroking services, the Best Practices, and Shariah concept and rulings issued by the SAC of the SC, the SAC of the BNM or any Shariah standard setting bodies, as reviewed from time to time, in order to perform their duty effectively.